InoueDaiki/photo-mini-blog/README.md

 ?
 Please select from one of the below mentioned services: GraphQL ?
 Provide API name: photominiblog
 ?
-Choose the default authorization type for the API Amazon Cognito User Pool Use a Cognito user pool configured as a part of this project.
+Choose the default authorization type for the API Amazon Cognito User Pool ?
-?
 Do you want to configure advanced settings for the GraphQL API No, I am done.
 ?
 Do you have an annotated GraphQL schema?
 No
 ?
 Choose a schema template: One-to-many relationship (e.g., “Blogs” with “Posts” and “Comments”)